Painting Pictures

 Painting Pictures is the debut studio album by American rapper Kodak Black.
 It was released on March 31, 2017, by Dollaz N Dealz Entertainment, Sniper Gang and Atlantic Records.
-Recording sessions took place from 2016 to 2017, at the Pink House Studios in Miami, Florida, with production provided by Metro Boomin, Southside and Mike Will Made It; as well as guest appearances from Future, Young Thug, Bun B and Jeezy, among others.
+Recording sessions took place from 2016 to 2017, at the Pink House Studios in Miami, Florida, with production provided by Metro Boomin, Southside and Mike Will Made It; as well as guest appearances from Future, Young Thug, Bun B and Jeezy, and A Boogie Wit Da Hoodie.

-The album was supported by three singles: "There He Go", "Tunnel Vision", and "Patty Cake".
+The mixtape was supported by two singles: "There He Go" and "Tunnel Vision".

+Recording

+The recording of Painting Pictures began shortly after the rapper's release from detention in December 2016.
+Following nearly seven months in jail, Kodak returned to his home in Pompano Beach, Florida, where he began creating music while serving a year of house arrest and five years of probation.
+He initially recorded tracks at his residence with producer Dubba-AA and engineer Nixon using a modest setup, resulting in the release of "There He Go" just days after his release.
+Two days later, Kodak started working on the album at Pink House Studios in North Miami, a studio owned by producer and engineer Brett Bailey and engineer Lu Diaz, who mixed Painting Pictures.
+The studio became a frequent workspace for Kodak.
+Notable contributors to the album included Ben Billions, who produced or co-produced multiple tracks, including "Reminiscing", a collaboration with A Boogie wit da Hoodie.
+Billions had previously worked with Kodak on tracks such as "Lockjaw" and maintained a collaborative relationship with the rapper throughout the project.

+During the recording process, Kodak had to navigate the constraints of house arrest, which required him to obtain permission from his probation officer for each studio session.
+Despite these restrictions, the recording process for Painting Pictures was intense and fast-paced.
+Kodak often recorded multiple tracks in a single session, sometimes completing as many as eight or nine songs in one night.
+Engineer Derek Garcia, who recorded most of the album, noted that Kodak amassed over 50 tracks during the three months of recording, many of which were left off the final album.
+Garcia and Billions noted that Kodak's drive to create music was evident throughout the process, with the rapper balancing his established street-focused style with a newfound emphasis on creating radio-friendly hits.
+The sessions also featured high-profile contributions, such as Future, who recorded "Conscience" for the album alongside several unreleased tracks.

 Singles

 The album's lead single, "There He Go", was released on December 23, 2016, as a celebration of his release from jail.
 The song was produced by Dubba-AA and DJ Swift.

 The album's second single, "Tunnel Vision", was released on February 17, 2017.
 The song was produced by Metro Boomin, Southside and Cubeatz.
 The song debuted at number 27, and then later peaked at number six, becoming Kodak's first top 10 hit on the US Billboard Hot 100, and at number 17 on the Canadian Hot 100.

-The third single off the album, "Patty Cake", was released on August 4, 2017.
-After the music video for the song was released, the song peaked at 76 on the US Billboard Hot 100.